How your rent is calculated

 - your last notice of assessment from the Australian Taxation Office for the previous financial year

-If your business has been operating for less than 12 months, your rent is based on the Services Australia (Centrelink) payment you would be eligible for if you weren’t a contractor or self-employed.
+If your business has been operating for less than 12 months, your rent is based on the Services Australia (Centrelink) payment you would be eligible for if you were not a contractor or self-employed.

 Changes to your income